yt-project/yt/doc/source/visualizing/volume_rendering.rst

 for transitioning the rendering to the GPU.
 In addition, this allows users to create volume renderings on traditional supercomputing platforms that may not have access to GPUs.

-As of yt 2.4, this code is threaded using OpenMP.
+The volume renderer is also threaded using OpenMP.
 Many of the commands (including `snapshot`) will accept a `num_threads` option.

 Tutorial